You can call this story an act of self-discovery

 A movement wasn’t really in my playbook and I had a day job, so time lapsed.
 I started a new company.
 We got busy.
 Until one day my business partner said he had a friend who wanted to introduce us to someone.
 A photographer passing through Nashville who had just returned to the U.S. after years spent working mostly abroad.
 “Might be someone you could use someday.”

-We presented the photographer with a proposal: Come live in Nashville and record who we are.
+We immediately presented photographer, Philip Holsinger, with a proposal: Come live in Nashville and record who we are.
 No agenda.
 No format.
 Go any direction you deem necessary to make an honest, authentic record of who we are today–all the parts of us.
 North, South, East, West.
 Local.
 Immigrant.
 Young.
 Transient.
 Established.
 All colors.
 This would not be W. Eugene Smith’s “Pittsburg” project.
 In our case the photojournalist would have the liberty to see things as they really are and we would swallow this pill, good or bad or both.

 And so we began: Code name: We Are Nashville.
-A philanthropist (who wanted to remain anonymous and cover the expense alone; no sponsors, brand associations or corporate money would be involved that might sully the objectivity, the authenticity of the project).
+A philanthropist (who would, through the production, remain anonymous and who would cover the expense alone; no sponsors, brand associations or corporate money would be involved that might sully the objectivity, the authenticity of the project).
 A photojournalist (who, it turns out, was suffering from PTSD and in need of healing–a fact that would come to color his enormous record of Nashville and its people).
 And two business partners and friends with a cadre of co-conspiratorial volunteers who, along with the project’s benefactor, had little idea how incredible a journey we were all about to embark upon.

 Take the journey: